kubeflow/manifests/proposals/20240606-jwt-handling.md

 - By using `requestPrincipals`
 - By using `request.auth.claims[iss]` in the `when` condition of an `AuthorizationPolicy` rule

 The recommended way is to use `requestPrincipals: ["*"]`, as the [Istio docs suggest](https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/), to accept only requests that have a JWT.

-But if a Kubeflow app would like to only accept tokens from a specific issuer (i.e. k8s) then the `request.auth.claims[iss]` key should be used.
+If an admin would like to further limit access to Kubeflow apps based on specific issuers, they can do so by updating the `AuthorizationPolicies` to instead use `request.auth.claims[iss]`.

 From the above, the `AuthorizationPolicy` for the jupyter-web-app should look like:
 ```yaml